Welcome to my Nomatic Roller Luggage review.

 The big kahuna costs $549 and is the priciest of the three.

-What’s cool though is you can save some money by buying more than one of the luggages.
+What’s cool, though, is you can save money by buying more than one piece of luggage.

 Bundle and save, which can be found on one of their campaign pages.